 A “distant past” question might sound something like, “How did you get started in this field?” and an “immediate past” question would be a more along the lines of, “Tell me about a major project you lead at your most recent position.”
 A “present” question focuses more on your current interests and skills such as, “What kind of projects would you like to work on?”
 And finally, “immediate future” questions might be about scheduling the next interview, while “distant future” questions are likely some variation of the standard, “Where do you see yourself in 10 years?”
-(Here are 31 more questions you might be asked.)
+(Here are more common interview questions you might be asked.)

 Of course, not all interviews will follow this structure (so no need to panic), but it doesn’t hurt to try paying attention to this at your next interview.
 If your meeting does indeed follow this structure, it could give you a much-needed confidence boost.
 Or, if you notice that it’s half an hour in and your interviewer’s questions are still squarely stuck in the past, consider it your cue to really start impressing.
 Try telling stories in your interview answers to show off your skills in a more memorable way, or take a shot at these five ways to show the interviewer you’d be a great hire.